olofd/react-native-photos-framework/README.md

 Signature: RNPhotosFramework.createAlbums(albumTitles) : Promise<album>.

 NOTE: Alums can have the same name.
 All resources in Photos are unique on their localIdentifier.
-You can use the bellow methods to tackle this:
+You can use the below methods to tackle this:

 ###getAlbumsByTitle
 ~~~~